How to Unlock Hidden Trailer Capacity in a Hot Freight Market

-Trailer tracking systems that provide basic time and location reports can be useful for targeting cost-saving opportunities, but in the current freight environment, fleets need powerful data insights in three areas to boost utilization and unlock hidden capacity.
+Remote trailer tracking systems that provide basic time and location reports can be useful for targeting cost-saving opportunities, but in the current freight environment, fleets need powerful data insights in three areas to boost utilization and unlock hidden capacity.

 1. Trailer pool status

 Changes to inbound and outbound freight flows create daily imbalances in trailers pools that fleets have at shipping and receiving locations for drop-and-hook operations.
 Some locations have too many trailers and others not enough.